All Episodes

 If so, his turn toward avarice and greed would be all the more worthy of condemnation.

-The notion that poor people are somehow exempt from the same ethical strictures as the rest of us is poisonous condescension, robbing the poor of their human dignity as moral actors at its root, it regards poor people as a permanent inferior class.
+The notion that poor people are somehow exempt from the same ethical strictures as the rest of us is poisonous condescension, robbing the poor of their human dignity as moral actors.

-And therefore entitled to take whatever steps necessary to escape the poverty and it's brought on by Republican tax cuts for the rich or some such other cliche.
+At its root, it regards poor people as a permanent inferior class and therefore entitled to take whatever steps necessary to escape the poverty that's brought on by Republican tax cuts for the rich or some such other cliché.

 Hi, and welcome to the program.